fsprojekti/shr-mfg-platform/README.md

 sequenceDiagram
 participant P as Package
-    Note over P: Order for manufacturing has been confirmed participant C as Carriers managmenet participant A as Carrier participant O as Master plant
+    Note over P: Order for manufacturing <br>has been confirmed participant C as Carriers managmenet participant A as Carrier participant O as Master plant